Owen-Cochell/Tic-Tac-Toe/README.md

 To run this file, you will need to have python installed.
 On linux, you can use your package manager to install.
 Example:
 >apt-get install python3

-(This command will work on Debian based systems only)
+Or on other systems(Non debian based):
+>brew install python3

-Windows users can install it [here](https://www.python.org/downloads/release/python-371/).
+Window users can install it [here](https://www.python.org/downloads/release/python-371/).

 # Usage